yieldprotocol/docs-v2/developers/liquidations.md

 ### Point
 The `point` function is a standard function to change orchestration throughout the Yield Protocol.
 While it could be simplified for this contract, we prefer to keep it as is for consistency.

-### OtherWitches
-The name is a bit misleading, as any address can be entered.
-Better naming suggestions are welcome.

 ### Reentrancy
 We trust other contracts in the Yield Protocol, including tokens accepted as collateral or underlying, as safe against reentrancy.
 They are only added through governance.